KarlFarrugiaIcon/OreillyKatas2023/README.md

 Given that the system needs to be performant Next.js was chosen due to its support for Server-Side Rendering (SSR) and Progressive Web App (PWA) capabilities.

 SSR offers several advantages namely
-**improved SEO** and **faster initial page load** which are curcial for the app to obtain adoption with the user base.
+**improved SEO** and **faster initial page load** which are crucial for the app to obtain adoption with the user base.

-PWAs offer features which allow the application to be much more accessible due to **offline support** which allows for browsing in areas of limited internet, **app experience and packing** which facilitates publishing to mobile stores, **caching strategies** which allow the storage of assets and data on the client's device to ensure fast load times on subsequent visits.
+PWAs offer features that allow the application to be much more accessible due to **offline support** which allows for browsing in areas of limited internet, **app experience and packing** which facilitates publishing to mobile stores, **caching strategies** which allow the storage of assets and data on the client's device to ensure fast load times on subsequent visits.

 [ADR 1 - Progressive Web App](/Resources/ADRs/ADR01-Progressive-web-app.md)